 As the years went by, I noticed a pattern in my emotions and behaviors.
-It wasn't the celebrities I was so hyped about.
+It wasn't the celebrities that got me so hyped.
 It was my own desire to work as a writer and creator that filled me with such weirdo energy.
-Being around people who were working in the industry felt like being closer to what I wanted to do with my life.
+Being around people who were working in the industry felt like being close to what I actually wanted to do with my life.

 And now?
 I'm doing it.
 I've sold two screenplays.
 I recently wrote four more.
-I got to work as a professional puppeteer for three years!
-I have a steady stream of professional clients.
+I got to work as a professional puppeteer for three years.
+All kinds of weird and wonderful things.